January #LoveYourWatershed Cleanup

 Hogle Zoo Conservation Action- Clean & Feed

 Join us for an evening of crafting and socializing in support of the Jordan River.
-We will be creating cleanup kits to be distributed to folks who want to do independent cleanups along the Jordan River trail as well as bird feeder to support our overwintering bird populations.
-You can choose to take your feeder […]
+We will be creating cleanup kits to be distributed to community members who want to do independent cleanups along the Jordan River Parkway as well as bird feeders to support our overwintering bird populations.
+You can choose to take your […]

 Hogle Zoo Conservation Action- Bats & Birds